-S. Korean investigators look into alleged artist blacklist
+South Korea investigators look into alleged artist blacklist

 Investigators also summoned Kim Jae-youl, chief of the sports marketing unit of Samsung Group, as they look further into allegations that the business giant sponsored the president’s jailed friend, Choi Soon-sil, to receive government favors.

-Investigators are expected to request a formal arrest warrant for former Health Minister Moon Hyung-pyo, who they detained on Wednesday.
-Moon faces charges that he pressured the National Pension Service to support a controversial merger deal between two Samsung affiliates last year, even though the fund’s stake in one of the companies lost an estimated hundreds of millions of dollars in value.
+They asked a Seoul court to issue an arrest warrant for former Health Minister Moon Hyung-pyo.
+He is facing charges that he pressured the National Pension Service to support a controversial merger deal between two Samsung affiliates last year, even though the fund’s stake in one of the companies lost an estimated hundreds of millions of dollars in value.
+The merger helped Samsung scion Lee Jae-yong promote a father-to-son transfer of leadership and boost corporate wealth at the group.

+A man who investigators identified as Choi’s brother also came to their office to “provide information,” an official from the special prosecution team said without giving further details.

+Investigators on Wednesday requested the country’s financial regulator to provide personal wealth statements of about 40 people who are suspected of helping Choi amass an illicit fortune through her connections with Park.
+They may also attempt to track the wealth Choi inherited from her late father, Choi Tae-min, a shadowy religious figure who emerged as Park’s mentor in the 1970s.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.